 Israel’s victory for independence would be an opening round, not a conclusion.
 And a major reason was the emergence of the Palestinian refugee problem.
 According to UN figures, more than 650,000 Arab residents of the Palestine Mandate fled to various Arab countries during 1947-48, about 280,000 of them to the West Bank of Jordan and another 190,000 to the Gaza Strip along the Mediterranean Sea between Israel and Egypt.
 There were a number of reasons for the flight.
 But arguably foremost among them were highly inflammatory Arab radio broadcasts claiming such migration was the only way to avert Israeli massacres.
 At the same time, less publicized, more than 550,000 Jews were forced to flee Arab countries where they had lived for many generations.
 The key difference between the two situations was this: Israel took in Jewish refugees, while Arab countries, for the most part, did not take in Arab refugees.
 The Arabs saw negotiations of any kind toward a permanent settlement as anathema.
 It was akin to surrender.
 Permanent resettlement of refugees would mean the loss of a political bargaining chip.
 Cairo Radio put it this way during a 1957 broadcast: “The refugees are the cornerstone in the Arab struggle against Israel.
 The refugees are the armaments of the Arabs and Arab nationalism.”

 The UN brokered a ceasefire in 1949 that left Israel in control of Arab-majority areas of the new Jewish state, but left Jordan in control of the West Bank.
 The standoff has gotten more intractable ever since.
 Demography explains a large part of the problem.
 Population increased exponentially in the West Bank and Gaza, which Israel had annexed as defensive measures, along with the Sinai Peninsula and the Golan Heights, in the immediate aftermath of the 1967 Six-Day War.
 Magnifying the tension was the emergence of Palestinian nationalism.
 An Arab umbrella group, the Palestine Liberation Organization (PLO), led the way.
-The PLO had drawn up a charter in 1964, Article 19 of which declared the establishment of Israel as “null and void from the very beginning.”
+The PLO drew up a charter in 1964 declaring Israel to have stolen Arab land.
+As amended in 1968, Article 19 declared the establishment of Israel as “null and void from the very beginning.”
 Following the defeat of Egypt, Jordan and Syria at the hands of Israel in the Six-Day War, the PLO, led by its mercurial chairman, Yassir Arafat, went full into paramilitary mode, launching lethal terrorist attacks against unarmed civilians.
 Guerrillas especially targeted European and Israeli airports and commercial flights.
 A few decades later, the situation grew even more volatile, as Muslim residents of these territories grew increasingly receptive to campaigns to “purify” a compromised Islam and to wage holy war (jihad) against non-Muslims.

 As for the one diplomatic “success,” negotiated in secret in Oslo in 1993, it was a set of promises that PLO leader Yassir Arafat had no intention of keeping.
 Indeed, on the very day Arafat signed the Declaration of Principles on the White House front lawn along with U.S. President Bill Clinton and Israeli Prime Minister Yitzhak Rabin, September 13, 1993, he made the following statement on Jordan TV: